ls1intum/Artemis/docs/user/tutorialgroups.rst

   * Deleting the channel when the tutorial group is deleted

 The three settings can be changed later in the ``Global Configuration`` section of the tutorial group page.
+This setting is hidden behind the ``More...`` button.

 |instructors-checklist|